vault27/Foundation/paloalto.md

 You can add more sites to this list
 **Device > Certificate management > SSL Decryption Exclusion**
 You can also force some of these sites to be decrypted

+**Troubleshooting**

+- Enable Log at session start for security rule for connectivity troubleshooting
+- **ACC > SSL Activity**: successful and unsuccessful decryption activity in your network, including decryption failures, TLS versions, key exchanges, and the amount and type of decrypted and undecrypted traffic
+- **Monitor > Logs > Decryption**: comprehensive information about individual sessions that match a Decryption policy, use a No Decryption policy for traffic you don’t decrypt, and GlobalProtect sessions when you enable Decryption logging in GlobalProtect Portal or GlobalProtect Gateways configuration
+- SSL Decryption Exclusion List -  from Palo Alto - Automatically Updated
+- Local Decryption Exclusion Cache - automatically adds the servers that local users encounter that break decryption for technical reasons and excludes them from decryption - when Decryption Profile allows unsupported modes
+- Custom Report Templates for Decryption

 ### Tunnel Inspection